Merkel warns of chaos without talks on new Greece aid plan

-BERLIN (Reuters) - Chancellor Angela Merkel warned of chaos on Friday if German lawmakers do not give her government backing to start negotiations on a third bailout program for Greece.
+BERLIN, July 17 (Reuters) - Chancellor Angela Merkel warned of chaos on Friday if German lawmakers do not give her government backing to start negotiations on a third bailout programme for Greece.

 “Do the advantages of Monday’s result outweigh the disadvantages.
 My answer is a completely convinced ‘yes’,” Merkel told the Bundestag lower house of parliament, with reference to a deal for further aid.